catness/100-days-of-code/log.md

 ### Day 94: 2019-08-02

 * Fixed the inventory scrolling bugs (stuck item counts, rows cut in half) and improved the panel appearance (spacing, centering).

+### Day 95: 2019-08-03

+* Added a vertical scrollbar for the inventory panel